Leadership is not a position. It is a practice.

 That experience is what I write about in Leadership as a Verb — a newsletter and a book in progress.
 Not frameworks.
 Not templates.
 Honest thinking about AI, power, economics, and what we are building into systems our children will inherit.

 I am based in the UK.
-I coach and advise tech leaders, CTOs, and founders globally.
+I write for tech leaders, CTOs, and founders globally.
 And I use AI every day — not to move faster, but to question harder.

 The book is being written in public.
 Paid subscribers get chapters first, as they form.
 Every Tuesday a free essay arrives.
 No algorithms.
 Just thinking.

 Join 1,400+ readers →Readers in 40+ countries.
-Coaching clients across Europe, the US, India, and Nigeria.
 The problems are the same.
 The context is different.
 That difference matters.

 The thinking behind the work.